Workers Compensation in Michigan

 How Does Workers Comp Work in Michigan?

 There is a standard practice to follow when going through the Michigan workers’ compensation process.
 Unfortunately, it begins with you getting sick or injured on the job.
 The circumstances surrounding the incident that led to the injury are especially crucial.
-The injury had to occur during the course of your regular work duties.
-It could also occur while you were performing a special task at the request of your boss.
+The injury had to occur during your regular work duties.
+It could also occur while you are performing a special task at the request of your boss.

 Michigan requires most employers to have workers’ compensation insurance.
 It’s crucial to know that exemptions exist for agriculture employers, households with housekeepers, independent contractors, and all public employees.
 Reimbursements include paying for medical bills for physical and psychological injuries, lost wages, rehabilitation services, and death benefits.
 The state provides up to 90% of an individual’s average weekly salary while on workers’ compensation.

-The steps you take immediately following a workplace incident in Michigan are critical for purposes of filing a claim for compensation.
+The steps you take immediately following a workplace incident in Michigan are critical for purposes of filing a compensation claim.
 Follow the following steps to preserve your rights and learn how workers comp works.

 Get Medical Attention